 “Most women in Texas who can afford it will get their abortions out of state,” Gostin said.
 “But for poor and rural women, the effects on their physical and mental health could be devastating.”

-Elise Littler, 30, said she was a graduate student at the University of Texas when she received an abortion four years ago, when she was six weeks pregnant.
+One woman, Elise, who asked that her last name be withheld because she fears harassment, said she was a graduate student at the University of Texas when she received an abortion four years ago, when she was six weeks pregnant.
 She said if SB 8 had been in place then, she might not have been able to have the procedure.

 This article was originally published by the Texas Tribune:

 Disclosure: Planned Parenthood and the University of Texas have been financial supporters of The Texas Tribune, a nonprofit, nonpartisan news organization that is funded in part by donations from members, foundations and corporate sponsors.
 Financial supporters play no role in the Tribune’s journalism.
 Find a complete list of them here.